ImplFerris/esp32-book/src/led/code.md

 esp-generate --chip esp32 led-fader
 ```

 This will open a screen asking you to select options.
-For now, we dont need to select any options.
 In the latest esp-hal, ledc requires us to enable the unstable features.

 - So you select the option "Enable unstable HAL features."